Can Samsung's Galaxy Home help Bixby catch up to Siri, Alexa and Google Assistant?

 Samsung's voice-activated AI assistant Bixby took center stage at the Korean conglomerate's Unpacked 2018 event this morning, playing a featured role in all three of the new products Samsung announced (the Galaxy Note 9, the Galaxy Watch, and the Galaxy Home smart speaker).
 That came as no surprise -- AI voice helpers like Siri, Alexa and the Google Assistant are generating headlines and moving markets, and Samsung wants in on the action.

 The question is, can Bixby catch up?
-Samsung's team is going to give it their best shot.
+Samsung's team is going to give it their best shot, and the latest salvo is the strange-looking Galaxy Home speaker.

 "We are a device company," said Samsung Consumer Electronics CEO Kim Hyun-suk in a May 2018 interview with the Wall Street Journal.
 "The rules of the game are different.
 It's not right to see it as a matter of being early or late."